Priscasantos/Tom-Hengl-Course/R-training/README.md

 e.g. [mapview](https://r-spatial.github.io/mapview/) and/or [tmap
 package](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html)).
-Spatiotemporal data (2D+T) is more complex to visualize than 2D data, while 3D+T data can even require some expertise in the field ([Hengl, Roudier, Beaudette, Pebesma, & others, 2015](#ref-hengl2015plotkml)) before user can make any seamless interpretation.
+Spatiotemporal data (2D+T) is more complex to visualize than 2D data, while 3D+T data can even require some expertise in the field (Hengl et al., [2015](#ref-hengl2015plotkml)) before user can make any seamless interpretation.

 There are three possible groups of ways to visualize spatiotemporal
 data: